San Leandro, California Therapists

 Statistics Related to Mental Illness Risk Factors

 American life is complex, and its cities are no exception.
 Few families remain untouched by challenges.
 Mental health issues revolve around social and economic factors.
 Some of the unique challenges facing San Leandro appear in statistical analyses.
-By race, the city is 39.7 percent White, 32.4 percent Asian, 11.7 percent Black, with the remaining percent Hispanic and other.
+By race, the city is 39.7% White, 32.4% Asian, 11.7% Black, with the remaining percent Hispanic and other.

-The divorce rate is 9.7%.
-Those living below the poverty level in Alameda County are over 9.3 percent.
-A higher percentage of residents in San Leandro live below the poverty level at 14.8 percent.
-The largest group is Asian, followed by White, Hispanic and Multicultural.
-Poverty correlates with anxiety, depression, substance use and other mental illnesses.
+The divorce rate in San Leandro is 11%.
+Those living below the poverty level in Alameda County are over 9.3%.
+A higher percentage of residents in San Leandro live below the poverty level at 8.8%.
+The largest group is Asian, followed by White, Hispanic, and Multicultural.
+Poverty correlates with anxiety, depression, substance use, and other mental illnesses.
 Poverty also correlates with crime.
-San Leandro’s rank is 7 percent on the U.S. crime analytics scale; 93 percent of the nation’s cities are safer than San Leandro.
-The number of violent crimes is 5.49 per 1,000 residents, and property crimes are 40.21 per 1,000 residents, for a total of 45.71 crimes per 1,000 residents.
+San Leandro’s rank is 7% on the U.S. crime analytics scale; 93% of the nation’s cities are safer than San Leandro.
+The number of violent crimes is 5.49 per 1,000 residents, and property crimes are 40.21 per 1,000 residents, for a total of 47.19 crimes per 1,000 residents.

 Research on Mental Illness Conditions

 A study performed by Applied Survey Research and commissioned by a substantial medical foundation in San Leandro found several issues of concern.
 Mental health is essential to a feeling of personal well-being.
-Mental health, according to the study, requires self-reliance, the ability to contribute to society, making and keeping satisfying relationships with other people and adapting successfully to change.
-The study noted that in the San Leandro service area, several problems contribute to poor mental health such as lack of treatment, poor education, poverty and too little social support services:
+Mental health, according to the study, requires self-reliance, the ability to contribute to society, making and keeping satisfying relationships with other people, and adapting successfully to change.
+The study noted that in the San Leandro service area, several problems contribute to poor mental health such as lack of treatment, poor education, poverty, and too few social support services: